hydra-language/hydra/README.md

 #### For Loops

 `for` loops iterate over a range.
-The direction (incrementing or decrementing) is inferred from the start and end values.
+Incrementing or decrementing is inferred based on if start < end

 * `start..end`: Exclusive range (does not include `end`).
 * `start..=end`: Inclusive range (includes `end`).